Raphile14/NewPL/README.md

 This is a new repository.
 The New programming language will be deployed on the internet

 # Changelog
+indev 2.4.0 (10-29-2020)
+- Bug Fixes
+- Changes to Syntax
+- Exec Functionality (for evaluations and variable changing values)

 indev 2.3.2 (10-27-2020)
 - Changelog Update